 Russian ballet and its influence on world classical dance

 The popularity of classical dance in Europe had an impact on ballet in Russia.
-Over time, this country will become the center of development and innovation in the art of ballet.

 The dance instructor in the corps was Jean-Baptiste Lande.
 He understood that the nobility would not devote their lives to the art of dance.
 Therefore, in September 1737, Lande filed a petition in which he justified the need for a new special school where girls and boys of simple origin would be trained in choreography.
 Soon, such permission was given.
 From that moment on the training and development of dancers, for whom the ballet was a real profession, began.